aydoganersoz/riot-playground/README.md

 ### e14_thread_zombify

 Two threads running in parallel in the beginning.
 First thread zombifies itself after five seconds and then second thread kills the zombified thread.
 Playing with `thread_zombify`, `thread_kill_zombie`.

+### e15_thread_flags

+Three EXTI interrupts are set to signal three different waiting threads.
+First thread is waiting for a specific event flag to be set so first EXTI interrupt is setting this flag.
+Similarly, second thread is waiting for any event flag to be set so second EXTI interrupt is setting one of these flags.
+Again similarly, third thread is waiting for all event flags to be set so third EXTI interrupt is setting all of these flags.
+Playing with `thread_flags_set`, `thread_flags_wait_one`, `thread_flags_wait_any`, `thread_flags_wait_all`, `thread_get`.